Bellingrath Gardens near Mobile Bay in Alabama - Pictures of Unsurpassed Beauty

 Bellingrath Gardens is located on the Fowl River in Theodore, Alabama just off of Mobile Bay which connects with the Gulf of Mexico.
-Pictures will be shared with readers of this hub as well as videos that others have produced showcasing this unsurpassed beauty in the Southeastern part of the United States.
+Pictures will be shared with readers of this post as well as videos that others have produced showcasing this unsurpassed beauty in the southeastern part of the United States.

 Walter Bellingrath was the President of the Coca Cola bottling plant in Mobile, Alabama after he and his brother William secured the franchises to do the bottling in Montgomery as well as in Mobile.
 Mr. Bellingrath chose to operate the plant in Mobile.

-The lady that would become his wife, Bessie Mae Morse, was a stenographer at the Mobile Coca Cola bottling plant and became Walter Bellingrath's wife.
+Bessie Mae Morse was a stenographer at the Mobile Coca Cola bottling plant and became Walter Bellingrath's wife.

-In addition to that enterprise, Walter Bellingrath was a founding partner in the Waterman Steamship Company in 1919 and went on to acquire the National Mosaic Tile Company located in Mobile in 1920.
+In addition to the Coca Cola enterprise Walter Bellingrath was a founding partner in the Waterman Steamship Company in 1919 and went on to acquire the National Mosaic Tile Company located in Mobile in 1920.
 Obviously he was entrepreneurial and very successful financially

-Mr. Bellingrath originally purchased this land (which was to become the famous Bellingrath Home and Gardens) in 1917 as a fishing camp for recreational purposes for himself and his buddies.
-It had been established as such but would become much, much more!
+He originally purchased this land (which was to become the famous Bellingrath Home and Gardens) in 1917 as a fishing camp for recreational purposes for himself and his buddies.

 George B. Rogers

 The architect that had built the home in which the Bellingrath's had purchased to reside in Mobile, Alabama was George B. Rogers.
 They liked his designs and enlisted his help sometime later in developing the gardens at that address of 60 South Ann Street.

 When they decided to have a home built on the location of their fishing camp which they called "Belle Camp" they chose George B. Rogers to also help them with that project of both the residence and the gardens.